EGR314-S-2026-201/EGR314-S-2026-201.github.io/docs/Appendix/01-Organization-Information/Append-Organization.md

 * Roles will be assigned via a volunteer process.
 * Roles will be reassigned every 2 weeks to ensure each team member has a chance to participate.
 * Team members will help one another meet responsibilities by holding themselves and each other accountable.
 Additionally, team members with extra time on their hands will attempt to assist those who are falling behind.
-* The team will remain vigilant of each others' performance to notice anyone struggling with their roles/responsibilities.
+* The team will remain vigilant of each other's performance to notice anyone struggling with their roles/responsibilities.
-* If roles and responsibilities need to be adjusted, it can be worked out via discussion in the group discord.
+* If roles and responsibilities need to be adjusted, it can be worked out via discussion in the group Discord.
-* Assignment due dates, milestones, and tasks will be tracked in a specified discord channel by the project monitor.
+* Assignment due dates, milestones, and tasks will be tracked in a specified Discord channel by the project monitor.
-* Technical responsibilities within each assignment will be decided via discussion by the assignment leader based on each member's skillset.
+* Technical responsibilities within each assignment will be decided via discussion by the assignment leader based on each member's skill set.
 The assignment leader will attempt to evenly distribute the work load among the team.

 ## Communication Channels